AshrafMorningstar/devmetrics-pro-ai/CONTRIBUTING.md

 ## 🤝 Code of Conduct

-This project and everyone participating in it is governed by respect and professionalism.
-Please be kind and courteous.
+This project follows a simple code of conduct:

+- Be respectful and inclusive
+- Provide constructive feedback
+- Focus on what's best for the community
+- Show empathy towards other contributors

-## 💡 How Can I Contribute?
+## 🎯 How Can I Contribute?

 ### Reporting Bugs

-Before creating bug reports, please check existing issues.
-When creating a bug report, include:
+- Use the GitHub Issues page

-- **Clear title and description**
+- Include a clear title and description
-- **Steps to reproduce**
+- Provide steps to reproduce
-- **Expected vs actual behavior**
-- **Screenshots** (if applicable)
+- Include screenshots/videos if applicable
-- **Environment details** (OS, Node version, etc.)
+- Mention your environment (OS, Node version, etc.)

-### Suggesting Enhancements
+### Suggesting Features

-Enhancement suggestions are tracked as GitHub issues.
-When creating an enhancement suggestion, include:

-- **Clear use case**
-- **Why this enhancement would be useful**
-- **Possible implementation approach**
+- Open an issue with the `enhancement` label
+- Clearly describe the feature and its benefits
+- Provide examples or mockups if possible

-### Pull Requests
+### Code Contributions

-1. Fork the repo and create your branch from `main`
-2. If you've added code that should be tested, add tests
-3. Ensure the test suite passes
-4. Make sure your code lints
-5. Issue that pull request!
+1. **Fork the repository**
+2. **Create a feature branch** (`git checkout -b feature/AmazingFeature`)
+3. **Make your changes**
+4. **Test thoroughly**
+5. **Commit with clear messages** (`git commit -m 'feat: Add amazing feature'`)
+6. **Push to your fork** (`git push origin feature/AmazingFeature`)
+7. **Open a Pull Request**

 ## 🛠️ Development Setup